Veedrac/Sublime-Extras/readme.md

 },
 ```

-You don't have to choose these keybindings.
-This uses the same backend as with saving and restoring selections.
+**You don't have to choose these keys; they were chosen to highlight the extras you would have to tack on if you do.** This uses the same backend as with saving and restoring selections.

 Now when you press <kbd>ESC</kbd> an "afterimage" will be left.
 Continuing to press <kbd>ESC</kbd> will cycle forward.
 At all times <kbd>Shift-ESC</kbd> is the inverse of <kbd>ESC</kbd>.

+This is really useful for escaping to the *last* selection (<kbd>Shift+ESC</kbd>), for example.
+It's just nice.

+As with storing and restoring selections manually the "preset" and other configurations aren't amazingly usable yet.
+That will be covered when the day comes.